Skip to main content

 print Print Page

-Take the fast track to high finance at North Dakota's largest business school.
+Learn banking and finance at North Dakota's largest business school.

-When you study Banking & Financial Economics at UND, you'll gain the economics background to understand how even small changes in policy or outlook can affect the world's financial climate, and the business background to understand how financial institutions can navigate those changes.
+Gain the economics background to understand how even small changes in policy or outlook can affect the world's financial climate, and the business background to understand how financial institutions can navigate those changes.
 The result: You'll be prepared to make an immediate impact at financial institutions and regulatory agencies.

 Program type: